roshansamuel/saras_dev/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'Saras: A General-Purpose PDE Solver C++ for Fluid Dynamics'
 tags:
-  - Python
+  - C++
-  - astronomy
+  - PDE
-  - dynamics
+  - turbulence
-  - galactic dynamics
+  - fluid dynamics
-  - milky way
 authors:
-  - name: Adrian M. Price-Whelan
+  - name: Mahendra K. Verma
-    orcid: 0000-0003-0872-7098
+    orcid: 0000-0002-3380-4561
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
     affiliation: 2
+  - name: Roshan Samuel
+    orcid: 0000-0002-1280-9881
+    affiliation: 1
+  - name: Shashwat Bhattacharya
+    orcid: 0000-0001-7462-7680
+    affiliation: 1
+  - name: Ali Asad
+    orcid: 0000-0001-9704-6686
+    affiliation: 2
+  - name: Soumyadeep Chatterjee
+    orcid: 0000-0001-7957-1727
+    affiliation: 2
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University
+ - name: Department of Mechanical Engineering, Indian Institute of Technology - Kanpur
    index: 1
- - name: Institution 2
+ - name: Department of Physics, Indian Institute of Technology - Kanpur
    index: 2
-date: 13 August 2017
+date: 15 January 2020
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+# aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+# aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+The laws that govern natural systems are often mathematically modelled using a set of partial differential equations (PDEs).
+More often than not, the resultant PDEs are not amenable to analytical tools for solving them, and numerical techniques remain the only recourse in such cases.
+As a result, efficiently solving PDEs numerically is a primary step in understanding the physics of various systems.
+``Saras`` is a general-purpose PDE solver written in objective C++.
+In ``Saras``, the underlying mathematical constructs used to define a PDE, like vector and scalar fields, are defined as classes.
+Moreover, vector calculus operations associated with such fields, like gradient and divergence, are defined as functions of the classes.

+This design makes the code intuitive, allowing users to quickly cast PDEs into readable code.
+The initial conditions, boundary conditions, and source/forcing terms which appear commonly in many PDEs, are also defined as derived classes of base ``initial``, ``boundary`` and ``force`` classes.
+These classes are written to be readily extensible, so that users can add custom initial conditions, source terms, and so on.

 ``Gala`` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing